Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Customer Relationship Management

-Microsoft Dynamics employs four separate applications for a full-fledged, custom CRM solution:
+Microsoft Dynamics employs four separate applications for a full-fledged, custom Customer Relationship Management (CRM) solution:

 • Dynamics 365 for Sales